WEC-Sim/WEC-Sim/docs/_include/pto.rst

-This section provides an overview of  WEC-Sim's constraint and PTO classes; for more information about the constraint and PTO classes' code structure, refer to :ref:`code_structure:Constraint Class` and :ref:`code_structure:PTO Class`.
+This section provides an overview of  WEC-Sim's constraint and PTO classes; for more information about the constraint and PTO classes' code structure, refer to :ref:`man/code_structure:Constraint Class` and :ref:`man/code_structure:PTO Class`.

 Modifying Constraints and PTOs